pantelispa/cognitiveSearchEngines/README.md

-Multi attribute-utility models as cognitive search engines
+Multi-attribute utility models as cognitive search engines
 ================================================

 This project contains the programs used for the study Multi-attribute utility models as search engines